-The value of a single view of a customer is fairly well known.
-The single view often underpins a 360-degree view of the customer fully exposing the business relationship across the enterprise.
+The value of a trusted view of a customer is fairly well known.
+The trusted view often underpins a 360-degree view of the customer fully exposing the business relationship across the enterprise.
 With the 360-degree view, the entire customer journey operates more efficiently and often more effectively.
 It is as close to nirvana as you can get in the business world.

 But while a consistent, unified customer view is beneficial it can also be a difficult, time consuming process.
 Within any company a customer often has several definitions based on use case and department.
 Each use case can have siloed terminologies, methodologies, and processes built around that customer definition.
 The individual business entity is usually the starting point of the customer definition.
 Identifying, deduping, and managing updates to each business entity can be painstaking.
 In addition, there is often an imperative to show immediate and regular incremental value in order to remain a priority and ensure continued funding.

-Assuming you follow the typical master data best practices to get to a single view of a business entity, creating a single view beyond identifying the individual business entities is often where the customized work begins and the real value is found.
+Assuming you follow the typical master data best practices to get to a trusted view of a business entity, creating a trusted view beyond identifying the individual business entities is often where the customized work begins and the real value is found.
 A customer is either a standalone business entity or an aggregation of business entities.

 The aggregated customer may be a member of a corporate family which is found by applying the legal view to all entities in the corporate family.
 It should provide the upwards and downwards linkage to each family member.